MAPS Youth Seminary

 Topics and Schedule

-Fall-Winter 2023 semester will begin September 17, 2023 and end January 28, 2024.
+Fall-Winter 2024 semester will begin September 8, 2024 and end December 15, 2024.
+Winter-Spring semester will begin January 5, 2025 and end June 1, 2025.
 Classes will be held in the MPR rooms on Sundays 4:00pm – 6:00pm.
-Youth Seminary will follow the same calendar as Sunday school with holidays the same as Lake Washington School District.
+Youth Seminary will follow the same calendar as Sunday School with holidays the same as Lake Washington School District.

 Assessments will be incorporated regularly throughout the semester in the form of short quizzes and take-home assessments.
 There will be homework in order to foster retention of material and help students prepare for class.
 Attendance will be taken at the beginning of classes.